ashutoshpandey2080/ashutoshpandey2080/README.md

 # 💫 About Me:
-A passionate MERN stack Developer, looking for opportunity to learn, grow and thrive as a software developer<br>worked on various
+A passionate MERN stack Developer, looking for opportunity to learn, grow and thrive as a software developer

 ## 🌐 Socials: